 February 2, 2018 – Philadelphia officials have recently backed a controversial plan to introduce “safe” injection sites in the city.
 However, addiction experts and city residents are worried about the potential problems.

-Malvern Institute believes there is nothing “safe” about supervised drug use.
+Malvern Treatment Centers believes there is nothing “safe” about supervised drug use.
 The only way to help individuals struggling with the disease of addiction is to provide treatment.

 The city is still finalizing details, but City Councilwoman Maria Quiñones-Sánchez and many city residents want the city to reconsider its plan, according to Next City: